fjvallarino/monomer/README.md

 # Monomer

-An easy to use, cross platform, GUI library for writing Haskell applications.
+An easy to use, cross platform, GUI library for writing native Haskell applications.

 It provides a framework similar to the Elm Architecture, allowing the creation of GUIs using an extensible set of widgets with pure Haskell.